ElieElHelou/javadbwithuserinput/UserManual.md

 The database was made using MySQL Workbench 8.0 CE and the server run locally using MySQL Server.
 The JDBC driver is MySQL Connector (Platform Independent, Architecture Independent) ver.8.0.27 for Java (jar file in 'src' folder).

 Check 'scrnshot' folder to visualize operations.

+## Slight Issues

+Couldn't setup the driver in the classpath (kept making a "Class not found" exception).
+It's best to setup the driver in your IDE and run it.